Learning distant cause and effect using only local and immediate credit assignment: Introduction

 \subsection{Memorization approach}

-Gated memory layers learn to selectively remember important features.
+Backpropagation through time enables networks to selectively access hidden states and input from many steps prior.
 If we can only back-propagate errors across 2 or 3 time steps, how can we learn to retain data that won't be useful for tens or hundreds of steps?

 One option is to simply remember everything, which means we could use any past observation to predict a future effect.
 At first glance this seems impractical, even if we were to limit observations to one hundred steps; but Hawkins \& Ahmad \cite{hawkins2016neurons} showed that a form of sparse coding can allow networks to have vast representational capacity, by virtue of all the \emph{combinations} in which cells can be active.